interrogator/buzz/docs/dataset.md

 dtrt.just.wordclass('NOUN')
 # if you wanted to use pos rather than wordclass
 dtrt.just.pos('^N')
+# if you want a full dependency query, use depgrep:
+dtrt.just.depgrep('l/person/ <- F"ROOT"')
 ```

 Using the bracket syntax, you can pass in some keyword arguments:

 * `case`: case sensitivity (default True)
+* `regex`: true by default, you can turn it off if you want simple string search

 Because Datasets are subclasses of pandas DataFrames, we could also do this using pandas syntax: